davidrhoden/davidrhoden-basic-netlify/timeline/added-a-cotton-bureau-t-shirt-mar-6-2026.md

 title: I added a t-shirt to my Cotton Bureau store.
 date: 2026-03-06T00:00:00
 excerpt: I like their shirt quality better than Redbubble, I think.
-summary: I like their shirt quality better than Redbubble, I think.
 image: /static/img/designs/cotton-bureau-1985-mockup.avif
 tags:
   - for sale